 Cognitive impairments can be a frustrating aspect of life with MS. Changes to your cognition can affect personal relationships, work, and the ability to perform daily tasks.

-Several types of tests have been developed to evaluate cognition in people with MS. You may receive short screening tests in the doctor’s office, or a more formal assessment supervised by a neuropsychologist.
+Several types of tests have been developed to evaluate cognition in people with MS. You may receive short screening tests in the doctor’s office or a more formal assessment supervised by a neuropsychologist.

 As you consider cognition testing, it’s helpful to know what to expect.
 You cannot study for a cognition test.
-However, you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.4
+However, you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.

 Comprehensive neuropsychological tests often include physical assessments.
-Longer testing times and physical activities can cause some people to feel tired afterward.5 Ask your provider how long testing will last.
+Longer testing times and physical activities can cause some people to feel tired afterward.
+Ask your provider how long testing will last.

 There are several types of cognition testing.
 Your doctor will help determine which tests are best for you.
 Below are examples of commonly used cognition tests.